 If you have your vehicle, it doesn’t matter where you stay of the two cities, Ooty or Coonoor.
 But if you don’t have one, it is better if you stay in or near the Ooty city centre, since it is closer to the most points of interest, and you can also get a TukTuk(auto-rickshaw) from there conveniently.

-I stayed in a BnB, Prabhu's Place, a 2-minute walk to the main road but in a quiet locality.
-The place was pretty basic but had a cozy and a homely vibe to it.
-There was a large organic farm as part of the property, which serves as a source of job for many local women.
+I stayed in a BnB, Prabhu’s Place, a 2-minute walk to the main road but in a quiet locality.
+The place is pretty basic but has a cozy and a homely vibe to it.
+There is a large organic farm as part of the property, and it is also a source of a job for many local women.